 Excess Cash

 The first step in maximizing what your money does for you in retirement is to decide how much you need to maintain in savings to comfortably handle your daily fixed expenses as well as vacations, entertainment, and life’s financial curveballs.
 Since everyone is built differently, there is no right or wrong answer.
-When determining your specific number, always remember that excess cash is essentially languishing in a highly liquid but low-interest account.
+Remember that excess cash languishes in a highly liquid but low-interest account when determining your specific number.
 Anything above what you need financially and for peace of mind is not working effectively for you while it sits in cash, earning nearly zero interest.

 Cash Alternatives